-On the first court date you are entitled to a 14-day adjournment (postponement) of your case.
+On the first court date you can ask the judge for a 14-day adjournment (postponement) of your case.
 This will give you more time to find a lawyer if you don’t have one yet.
 It will also give you time to prepare any defenses you may have to the eviction.

 It also gives you time to try to work out a settlement with your landlord.
 A settlement is an official agreement that both sides must follow.
 For example, a settlement might be an agreement that the landlord will forgive the rent you owe if you leave by a particular date.
 Most eviction cases end in the parties entering into a stipulation of settlement.

-If the parties cannot agree to a settlement then the judge will conduct a trial.
+If the parties cannot agree to a settlement then the judge will give both sides the opportunity to provide evidence.
 At that time both sides get to present evidence and the judge will then make a decision and issue an order.

 If the judge finds in favor of the landlord the judge will issue a warrant of eviction.
 This is the document that will authorize the Sheriff to remove the tenant and their belongings from the premises.